kevinjycui/DesmosBezierRenderer/README.md

-	-e <extension>	The extension of the frame files (e.g. png) -c <colour>	The colour of the lines to be drawn (e.g. #2464b4) -b		Reduce number of lines with bilateral filter for simpler renders -d		Download rendered frames automatically
-	-l		Reduce number of lines with L2 gradient for quicker renders -g		Hide the grid in the background of the graph
+	-e <extension>	The extension of the frame files (e.g. png) -c <colour>	The colour of the lines to be drawn (e.g. #2464b4) -b		Reduce number of lines with bilateral filter for simpler renders -d		Download rendered frames automatically (only available if rendering quick.html) -l		Reduce number of lines with L2 gradient for quicker renders -g		Hide the grid in the background of the graph (only available if rendering quick.html)

 -Optimisational options